 Amazing Athlete's Foot Treatments: What Is Athlete's Foot and How Do You Cure It March 15 2019

-It’s estimated that three to 15 percent of the population suffers from athlete’s foot.
+It’s estimated that up to 15 per cent of the population suffers from athlete’s foot.
 So, if you have this problem – you definitely aren’t alone!

 If you do suffer from this condition though, you are probably searching for effective athlete’s foot treatment.
 After all, the symptoms can be quite annoying and, in some cases, even painful.

 Athlete’s foot is also referred to as tinea pedis.
 It is a contagious type of fungal infection that affects the skin on your feet.
 It may also spread to the hands and toenails.